pcarden/fine-combine/README.md

 For use with [Redux](https://github.com/reactjs/redux).

-## More granularity and flexibility in combining reducer collections.
+## TLDR: More granularity and flexibility in combining reducer collections.

 Fine Combine allows different reducers for the same state branch to exist in more than one reducer collection.
-It takes multiple reducer collections as arguments, and returns a merged collection which is a simple aggregation EXCEPT that where a key is present in two or more of the arguments, the reducer functions for that key are combined into a single function.
+It takes multiple reducer collections as arguments, and returns a merged collection which is a simple aggregation EXCEPT that where a key is present in two or more of the arguments, the reducer functions for that key are combined into a single reducer function.

 The returned collection then becomes an argument of the standard Redux combineReducers() function.
 If combineReducers() is used without fineCombine, duplicate reducers in the different collections